Timmy-124/Data-Analysis-Portfolio/README.md

 3. Regular Analysis: Conduct periodic reviews and updates of customer segments to ensure marketing strategies remain effective and relevant
   ## Customer Churn Analysis
    ### Case Study: Customer Churn Analysis for "Good Bank" Bank
-  "Good Bank", a fictional bank, who has operations in just France, Germany and Spain is experiencing higher customer churn rates and aims to understand the underlying reasons.
-The bank's marketing and customer success teams have requested an analysis to identify which customers are most likely to churn and the factors contributing to this churn.
-This analysis aims to understand customer behavior, segment at-risk customers, and recommend actionable insights to improve retention.
+  "Good Bank," a fictional bank operating in France, Germany, and Spain, has been facing increased customer churn and seeks to identify the underlying causes.
+The marketing and customer success teams have requested a comprehensive analysis to pinpoint the factors contributing to churn and determine which customer segments are most at risk.
+This analysis will focus on understanding customer behavior, segmenting at-risk customers, and providing actionable recommendations to enhance retention strategies.
+The analysis will cover customer data from the past 12 months to identify trends and patterns in churn behavior.
   ### Business Objectives
  The primary objective of this analysis are:
 1. Understanding the key drivers of churn